 It’s also a price that hasn’t changed since I started using the software, and it’s a price that is fair and doable for almost anyone.

 If you are interested in Goals on Track, you can learn more about its benefits and sign up with it here.
-There is a 30-day money back guarantee, so you can try it out and see if I was right about you liking it or not!
+There is a 30-day money-back guarantee, so you can try it out and see if I was right about you enjoying it or not!
 If you end up using it, please come back and let me know how you enjoy it in the comments below.